Yeti47/cryospy/README.md

 > **Security Note**: Incorrectly configured trusted proxies can allow IP spoofing.
 Only add proxy IPs that you control and trust.

+> **Related Feature**: For additional security when using reverse proxies, consider configuring **proxy authentication** in your capture clients.
+This adds a second layer of authentication at the proxy level, complementing the trusted proxy IP configuration.
+See the [Client Configuration](#client-configuration) section for details on proxy authentication headers.

 ### Client Configuration
 Each capture client uses a local JSON configuration file: